user6654/M_to_N_DB_demo/README.md

   port: 5432
 };

-And as usual, do install the dependencies as seen in the package.json file at the project's root folder.
+And as usual, do install the dependencies as seen in the package.json file at the project's root folder.# M_to_N_DB_demo